Space of gong culture

 The gong culture sees gongs as a privileged connection between men and the supernatural, where each gong houses a deity whose power corresponds to the gong's age.
 It has been strongly affected by economic and social transformations that disrupted the traditional transfer of knowledge and stripped the gongs of their spiritual significance.

+The following components make up the space of gong culture: the use of gongs to make music, in certain festivals (e.g. the New Rice Festival, Water Wharf Ceremony, etc.), and the places where such festivals are held (e.g. longhouses, stilt houses / rông houses, gươl houses, a "water source" (bến nước), tombs, "nearby forests", etc.).